vsdp/vsdp-2020/README.md

 # VSDP: Verified SemiDefinite-quadratic-linear Programming (Version 2018)

+> This is the latest version of VSDP.

 VSDP is a software package that is designed for the computation of verified results in conic programming.
 It supports the constraint cone consisting of the product of semidefinite cones, second-order cones and the nonnegative orthant.